ConnectivityFoundry/AwaLWM2M/CONTRIBUTING.md

 #### Rebasing.

-In most cases, rebasing commits that have already been pushed is considered a big no no.
+In most cases, rebasing commits that have already been pushed is considered bad form.

 The main problem is rebasing pushed commits is that if someone else happens to have based their work off one of these commits and then you go and rebase it, then you have effectively created a parallel universe where the commits they based their work on never existed..

-Given that we created our own fork, and branch within that fork, it should be reasonably safe to assume nobody else is using this work as a baseline, allowing us to rebase without causing the universe to implode.
+Given that we created our own fork, and branch within that fork, it should be reasonably safe to assume nobody else is using this work as a baseline, allowing you to rebase without causing the universe to implode.

-with that said, lets get started.

-firstly fetch any upstream changes:
+Firstly fetch any upstream changes:

 ```
 $ git fetch upstream